Western Sydney Community Forum Logo

 The My Aged Care website features a range of resources for you to share with consumers about how to get started with My Aged Care.

-These resources include new case study videos for:
+These resources include case study videos for:

-• people who speak other languages
+• people who speak languages other than English

 • Aboriginal and Torres Strait Islander people.